SvetLuna-Lab/Cryogenic-Fuel-Tank-Design/src/README.md

-# `src/` – Python model for cryogenic tank design
+# Python model for cryogenic tank design (`src/`)

-This folder contains a small, self-contained Python model that links simple analytical formulas with the engineering concept of a cryogenic LOX/LH₂ tank for launch vehicles.
+This folder contains a small, self-contained **Python model** that links simple analytical formulas to the engineering concept of a cryogenic LOX/LH₂ tank for launch vehicles.

 The code is **educational** and is not intended for certified flight hardware.
-It illustrates how geometry, materials, insulation and boil-off behaviour can be explored in a reproducible way.
+It shows how geometry, materials, insulation and boil-off behaviour can be explored in a reproducible way.

 ---